memorius/colorlogs/README.txt

 Using these aliases in other scripts may not work properly
 - I haven't figured out how to make these 'ant' and 'mvn' functions be inherited when running other scripts.
-So if you want color output when calling things indirectly, you can use the the 'color-ant' and 'color-mvn' scripts in this directory, which do the same thing.
+So if you want color output when calling things indirectly, you can use the 'script-utils/color-ant' and 'script-utils/color-mvn' scripts, which do the same thing.